Members typically serve a two-year term.

 Pronouns: she/her

-Jennifer Faber matriculated from Barry University in Miami Shores, Flo
+Jennifer Faber matriculated from Barry University in Miami Shores, F

 Acton-Boxborough Regional School District